 August 4th Barnes Park Pool (Free night swim) – Finding Dory ...
 Read more

-about 2 yearsCherry Blossom Festival
+over 2 yearsCherry Blossom Festival

 This year, the Monterey Park Cherry Blossom Festival will celebrate its 20th anniversary at Barnes Park, ushering in spring once again on Saturday and Sunday, April 22 and 23.